NorthernMan54/homebridge-cmd-television/README.md

 ## Installation

 1. install homebridge
-2. install pyatv `pip install pyatv`
+2. install pyatv `pip3 install pyatv`
 3. scan for your Apple TV devices `atvremote scan`
 4. if your Apple TV is not using a fixed IP address, please take a moment and configure it to use a fixed IP address.
 5. authenticate pyatv with your Apple TV, and record the credential to a file `atvremote -s 192.168.1.10 --protocol companion pair`.
 Please use the IP address of your Apple TV.